+Raymond C. Russ, Ph.D., Editor The Journal of Mind and Behavior Department of Psychology University of Maine 5742 Little Hall Orono, Maine 04469-5742

-Dear Professor Russ, Editor
+Dear Professor Russ,

-JMB

-Below are my responses to your letter and the notated MS. I greatly appreciate the time and effort that you and the other reviewers have invested in my MS. Please convey my thanks to them.

-To make it easy to find the corrections I made in the article, I marked the main ones in black and underlined them.
-You can of course easily remove these marks.

-If it is OK with you, I would like to add the following sentence in a note: I would like to thank to anonymous reviewers and the editor Raymond Russ for their comments, which improve the paper to a great extent.
+Please find below my responses to the suggestions included in your letter, as well as the revised manuscript.
+Thank you to you and the reviewers for the comments.
+I greatly appreciate the time and effort that you and the other reviewers have invested in providing the reviews.
+To make it as simple as possible for you to review the corrections I made to the article, I marked the main edits in bold and underlined them.
+If it is possible, I would like to add a note that reads: I would like to thank the anonymous reviewers and the journal editor, Raymond Russ, for their insightful comments, which greatly improved the paper.

 Best wishes,